Blue Jays' Steve Pearce: Homers against Red Sox

 Pearce went 2-for-3 with a solo home run and two RBI during Monday's win over Boston.

 This was Pearce's second homer since the All-Star break and eighth of the season.
 He's received semi-regular playing time when healthy and sports a respectable .279/.337/.476 slash line through 48 games this season.
-Without consistent at-bats, Pearce's fantasy value is capped, but he's showed enough at the dish to warrant attention in deeper settings.
+Without consistent at-bats, Pearce's fantasy value is capped, but he's shown enough at the dish to warrant attention in deeper settings.

 More News